Enhance Grants Available to Support Short Term Data and Partnership Building Needs in the Environmental Health Sciences

 Enhance Grant Funds are intended to be used to:

 - Enable submission of a new environmental health focused NIH R- or P-level grant within the next 12 months

 - Gather data needed to respond to critiques on a reviewed NIH application that is currently being revised for resubmission

 Enhance Grants support any research in the environmental health sciences that aligns with the mission of NIEHS.
-Enhance Grants must be used on the production of new, focused, preliminary data, or the analysis of data to support grant submission.
-Funding may be used on core services through the HERCULES Facility Cores or the Emory Integrated Facilities Cores, on data science or analysis services of the HERCULES Environmental Health Data Sciences Core, on the purchase of supplies and reagents necessary to obtain specific data, on costs associated with performing a specific experiment, or on costs associated with a limited study of a population group or community.
+Enhance Grants must be used on the production of new, focused, preliminary data; the analysis of data to support grant submission; or community partnership building.
+Funding may be used on services through the HERCULES Facility Cores or the Emory Integrated Facilities Cores, on data science or analysis services of the HERCULES Environmental Health Data Sciences Core, on the purchase of supplies and reagents necessary to obtain specific data, on costs associated with performing a specific experiment, or on costs associated with a limited study of a population group or community.
 Applicants planning to use a HERCULES Core are required to consult with Core members regarding feasibility and costs before submitting a full application.